Skip to main content

 Table of Contents

-Use prime eval to execute rollouts against any OpenAI-compatible model and report aggregate metrics.
+Use prime eval to execute rollouts against any supported model provider and report aggregate metrics.
+Supported providers include OpenAI-compatible APIs (the default) and the Anthropic Messages API (via --api-client-type anthropic_messages).

 Basic Usage